webpack/webpack.js.org/src/content/guides/asset-management.md

   };
 ```

-Add some data files to your project:
+Add some data files to our project:

 __project__